Paying Your Fares Keeps Us Moving

 Handout with details about Muni free and reduced fare programs

-The SFMTA is facing serious fiscal challenges in the near future.
-Federal and state relief funds are ending in 2026.
-We need to find local solutions to funding transit in San Francisco.
+The SFMTA is facing serious fiscal challenges.
+Federal and state relief funds are ending in July 2026.
+We are working to bridge this gap, maintain current service, and create a stronger future for Muni with a regional and a local revenue measure.
 One part of the solution is to ensure that riders pay their fare on every trip.
 Fare payment is an essential part of keeping Muni moving.
 Paying the fare is a requirement, but it's more than that.
 When riders pay their fare, they support Muni service.
 The fare represents your part to keep the system running.

 Continue to check out this page for updates on the SFMTA's Fare Compliance efforts.